laurens1984/Azure-Sentinel/Playbooks/CiscoFirepowerConnector/CustomConnector/readme.md

 ### Connector **not** via on-premises data gateway
 1. Deploy the Custom Connector by clicking on "Deploy to Azure" button.
 This will take you to deplyoing an ARM Template wizard.
 2. Fill in the required paramteres:
-    * Connector name: Please enter the custom connector(ex:Cisco ASA connector)
+    * Connector name: Please enter the custom connector(ex:Cisco Firepower connector)
-    * Service Endpoint: The URL to the Cisco ASA REST API
+    * Service Endpoint: The URL to the Cisco Firepower REST API

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Flaurens1984%2FAzure-Sentinel%2Ffeature%2FCiscoFirepowerConnector%2FPlaybooks%2FCiscoFirepowerConnector%2FCustomConnector%2Fazuredeploy.json" target="_blank">
     <img src="https://aka.ms/deploytoazurebutton"/>